Robin Byrd: Career

-Robin Byrd was born and raised in New York City.
-She was adopted at a young age.
-Byrd says she has been unable to identify her birth parents, due to sealed birth and adoption records under New York state law.

-After taking college classes in marketing and advertising at Baruch College and dropping out as a senior, she attended the School of Visual Arts and worked as a nude model for art classes.
-She performed in pornographic films during the late 1970s and early 1980s, including a role in Debbie Does Dallas (1978).

-Public access

 After guest-hosting on a leased access show called Hot Legs, Byrd changed the name to The Robin Byrd Show in 1977.
-The show was initially broadcast on Channel J in New York City.
+The show was initially broadcast on Manhattan Cable TV's Channel J and later aired on New York's Channel 35.
 The final show was aired in 1998; it later appeared in reruns interspersed with occasional newer segments.
-Each episode features Byrd in her trademark black crochet bikini and white fingernail polish, on an all-red set with a large, heart-shaped neon sign that bears the name of her show.
-Male and female porn stars and strippers appear as guests and perform fully nude stripteases, sometimes also taking calls from viewers.
-Byrd and her guests also frequently engage in onscreen sexplay by the end of the episode.
-Each show customarily ends with all the guests dancing to Robin's recording of a bawdy novelty tune, "Baby, Let Me Bang Your Box".
+Byrd was the first woman to host a television program related to the sex industry, appearing on screen in a black crochet bikini and white fingernail polish.
+The show featured performances by male and female strippers while also taking live calls from viewers.
+Each show customarily ended with the guests dancing to Robin's recording of a bawdy novelty tune, "Baby, Let Me Bang Your Box".

-Byrd hosted the 2004 documentary Access Nation.
+Byrd also hosted the 2004 documentary Access Nation.

 Time Warner Cable lawsuit

-Byrd and her co-producer Al Goldstein were in a long-standing legal battle with Time Warner Cable (and its predecessor, Manhattan Cable), which wanted to scramble all adult-oriented content so that subscribers had to send in written requests to view it.
-In 1978, the Eighth Circuit Court of Appeals struck as unconstitutional the Federal Communications Commission (FCC) mandatory access regulations under which Byrd and Goldstein had challenged the cable provider's actions, but the U.S. Supreme Court disposed of the case on other grounds.
+Along with Al Goldstein, producer of sexually themed talk show Midnight Blue, Byrd joined the American Civil Liberties Union (ACLU) in a lawsuit against Time Warner Cable (and its predecessor, Manhattan Cable TV), which wanted to scramble all adult-oriented content so that subscribers had to send in written requests to view it.
+In 1978, the Eighth Circuit Court of Appeals struck down as unconstitutional the Federal Communications Commission (FCC) mandatory access regulations under which Byrd had challenged the cable provider's actions;

+the U.S. Supreme Court disposed of the case on other grounds.

 In 1995, the issue was again before the United States Court of Appeals for the District of Columbia Circuit, which upheld the regulations and ruled that TWC's requirement for written requests was a violation.
-As of 2007, The Robin Byrd Show continues to be aired unscrambled and uncut although with disclaimers that the content is not for children to watch.
+As of 2007, The Robin Byrd Show continued to be aired unscrambled and uncut, with disclaimers that its contents were not suitable for children.